 - salt and pepper to season

-- 1 tsp cornstarch mixed with 1 tbsp cold water (corn flour)
+- 1 teaspoon cornstarch mixed with 1 tablespoon cold water (corn flour)

 - Chopped parsley - for garnish